MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Output_Streams.md

 `Write-Error` cmdlet to explicitly write to this stream.
 The **Error** stream is connected to the **stderr** stream for native applications.
 Under most conditions, these errors can terminate the execution pipeline.
-Errors written to this stream are also added the the `$Error` automatic variable.
+Errors written to this stream are also added to the `$Error` automatic variable.
 For more information, see [about_Automatic_Variables][01].

 ## Warning stream